lunaria79/Jackalupes-Corner/02 Games/Sims 4/Dadadan Playthrough/Characters/Momo Ayase.md

 Ever since she was raised child she's been fascinated by death.
 And now after unlocking her supernatural abilities, she wants to become a Medium that her grandmother would be proud of.
 Her best and only friend [Jenna Akiyama](Jenna%20Akiyama.md), while skeptical of tarot, is her willing Guinea pig.

+Besides working as a Medium, Momo can be often found at the library, researching death records.
+She also enjoys knitting and crocheting for friends.

 --- column-break ---

 ![Momo on the phone with bestfriend Jenna|250](../Images/momo-phone.png)